mroughan/SurrealNumbers.jl/README.md

 Then on the "second day" a new generation of surreals can be created in terms of the initial case.
 On the third day we create a new generation and so on.
 Each has a meaning corresponding to traditional numbers in order to place a consistent interpretation on standard mathematical operators defined on the surreals.

-Just to reiterate, the tricky things is that everything is recursive.
+Just to reiterate, the tricky thing is that everything is recursive.
 Even comparitors like `<`, and hence, we can't even know if something is a valid surreal in its own right, but only through recursively investigating its component sets.